Hundreds injured as Spain cracks down on Catalan referendum

 In a tweet, the Catalan administration called on the Spanish government representative in the province to resign.

-Throughout the region, there was a mood of excitement mixed with tension as people cast their votes.
-Elderly people were clapped as emerged from polling stations, while others hugged friends.
+Throughout the region, a combination of excitement and tension prevailed as people cast their votes.
+Elderly people were applauded as they emerged from polling stations, while others hugged friends.

 "This moment means a lot to me," Joana Rauet, 89, told CNN after voting at the Josep Maria Jojol school in Barcelona on Sunday.
 "I feel satisfied that I was able to take part.
 I'm feeling very happy," she said.

-People told CNN they had been told to stay in case the police arrived to shut the voting station down.
+People told CNN they were told to stay in case the police arrived to shut the voting station down.

 "If the police show up, I will stand my ground.
 I will peacefully resist," Xan Fernando, 20, a student told CNN.

-At the largest polling station in Barcelona, at the Institut Escola del Treball school, crowds gathered in the afternoon in an effort to prevent police from seizing the ballot papers.

-A group of fire fighters arrived in uniform, saying they would help protect the votes.
-Miguel Ruiz, 44, said: "We're here to show support, to help if necessary and also to put ourselves in front if it comes to that."
+"We're here to show support, to help if necessary and also to put ourselves in front if it comes to that," said Miguel Ruiz, 44.

-Results are expected around 10 p.m. local time (4 p.m.
-ET), two hours after the close of polls.

 But Catalan nationalists want more, arguing that they are a separate nation with their own history, culture and language and that they should have increased fiscal independence.

-The region pays tax to Madrid, and pro-independence politicians argue that complex mechanisms for redistributing tax revenue are unfair on wealthier areas and result in Catalonian revenues subsidizing other parts of Spain.
+The region pays tax to Madrid.
+Pro-independence politicians argue that complex mechanisms for redistributing tax revenue are unfair on wealthier areas and result in Catalonian revenues subsidizing other parts of Spain.

-Others, including Spanish Prime Minister Mariano Rajoy, insist that the country cannot be divided.
+Others, including the Prime Minister, insist that the country cannot be divided.
+On Sunday night, Rajoy blamed the referendum for dividing the country and creating violence.

+"The referendum that wanted to liquidate our constitution and separate a part of our country with no regards to the opinion of the whole nation did not came into existence," he said.
+"We showed that our democratic state has the means to protect itself from such a serious attack as the one this illegal referendum represented."

 Catalonia's campaign to break away has been gaining momentum since 2010, when Spain's economy plunged during the financial crisis.
 Catalonia held a symbolic poll in 2014, in which 80% of voters backed complete secession -- but only 32% of the electorate turned out.

-In the runup to the vote, national authorities seized ballot papers, voter lists and campaign material, as well as sending thousands of extra national police to the region.
+In the runup to the vote, national authorities seized ballot papers, voter lists and campaign material.
+Thousands of extra national police were sent to the region.
 High-ranking Catalan officials involved in organizing the referendum were arrested.

 In the past few days, authorities blocked the use of a voting location app and seized vote-counting software.